jrtapsell/MetabaseAutoCovid/README.md

 ## What is this project

-This is a single docker image that can be spun up, that creates a Metabase instance with data loaded from the WHO dataset
+This is a single docker image that can be spun up, that creates a Metabase instance with data loaded from the WHO/NHS datasets

 ## How do I run this